tc-lang/trenchcoat/writeups/bound-method.md

 *maximizer tree*, in which case its subsituter is the *maximizer substituter*.

 Each node has:
-- solving: the expression to substitute bounds in to;
+- solving: the expression to substitute bounds into;
 - given: the list of requirements in the form proposed earlier (`given[i] ≥ 0 ⇔ requirement[i] ∀i`);
 - its children.